Westchester County, New York

-Westchester County is located in the U.S. state of New York.
-It is the seventh most populous county in the State of New York and the most populous north of New York City.
-According to the 2020 United States Census, the county had a population of 1,004,456, its highest decennial count ever and an increase of 55,344 (5.8%) from the 949,113 counted in 2010.
-Located in the Hudson Valley, Westchester covers an area of 450 sqmi, consisting of six cities, 19 towns, and 23 villages.
+Westchester County is a county located in the southeastern portion of the U.S. state of New York, bordering the Long Island Sound and the Byram River to its east and the Hudson River on its west.
+The county is the seventh most populous county in the State of New York and the most populous north of New York City.
+According to the 2020 United States census, the county had a population of 1,004,456, its highest decennial count ever and an increase of 55,344 (5.8%) from the 949,113 counted in 2010.
+Westchester covers an area of 450 sqmi, consisting of six cities, 19 towns, and 23 villages.
 Established in 1683, Westchester was named after the city of Chester, England.
-The county seat is the city of White Plains, while the most populous municipality in the county is the city of Yonkers, with 211,569 residents per the 2020 U.S. Census.
+The county seat is the city of White Plains, while the most populous municipality in the county is the city of Yonkers, with 211,569 residents per the 2020 census.
+The county is part of the Hudson Valley region of the state.

 The annual per capita income for Westchester was $67,813 in 2011.
 The 2011 median household income of $77,006 was the fifth-highest in New York (after Nassau, Putnam, Suffolk, and Rockland counties) and the 47th highest in the United States.
 By 2021, the county's median household income had risen to $105,387.
-Westchester County ranks second in the state after New York County for median income per person, with a higher concentration of incomes in smaller households.
+Westchester County ranks second in the state after New York County (the New York City borough of Manhattan) for median income per person, with a higher concentration of incomes in smaller households.
 Simultaneously, Westchester County had the highest property taxes of any county in the United States in 2013.

 Westchester County is one of the centrally located counties within the New York metropolitan area.
-The county is positioned with New York City, plus Nassau and Suffolk counties (on Long Island, across Long Island Sound), to its south; Putnam County to its north; Fairfield County, Connecticut, to its east; and Rockland County and Bergen County, New Jersey, across the Hudson River to the west.
+The county is positioned with New York City, plus Nassau and Suffolk counties (on Long Island, across the Long Island Sound) to its south; Putnam County to its north; Fairfield County, Connecticut to its east (partially across the Byram River); and Rockland County and Bergen County, New Jersey across the Hudson River to its west.
 Westchester was the first suburban area of its scale in the world to develop, due mostly to the upper-middle-class development of entire communities in the late 19th century and the subsequent rapid population growth.

 Westchester County has numerous road and mass transit connections to New York City, and the county is home to the headquarters of large multinational corporations including IBM, Mastercard, PepsiCo, and Regeneron Pharmaceuticals.
 Westchester County high school students often feature prominently as winners of the International Science and Engineering Fair and similar STEM-based academic awards.